nymbyl/kernramble_web/content/narrative.md

 16. Small Room

     She is still in asylum - misses him - trying to piece together what happened.
 She knows he has died.
 Perhaps he really killed himself.
 She has charitable thoughts of him.
 She will eventually die there in a fire.
 And she knows that.
-But is a nice place, where she can paint - it's simple, uncluttered [female]
+But is a nice place, where she can paint - it's simple, uncluttered.
+It turns out she may be the one more coherent mentally, in the end [female]

+## Final Thoughts

+Even though each of the three albums listed above started as three wholly separate stories, they end up almost being a re-telling of the same story.
+And it's a universal story told many other times by many other people.
+Is it the hero's journey?
+I'm not sure.
+It still feels like different thoughts and different people to me

+Also, Even though they each have aspects of a love-story - I think of it more in a medieval sense of a love-story that is describing allegorical forces - represented by corporeal beings.
+The same way a marriage can be a physical manifestation of spiritual concepts.
+Both can be true or real at the same time.
+Maybe that's a crazy idea though

+## Future

+Lately I've gone back to a more thematic approach to albums.
+After all, a song can be a story in itself